Our Alumni & Community

 The future is together, and it is only with a sense of compassionate conviviality that we can learn to slow down and ecologically build ourselves a new route.

-Gisela - Spain
+Gisela Ruiseco - Colombia

 My intention since young years has been to try to understand why our societies have taken such a perverse course.
 Originally a social psychologist- interested in post-development and decolonial thought, I had always become more interested in environmental issues, agroecology and alternative economies.
 I eventually got to know the work of Joan Martinez Allier which eventually got me to master.
 Up to that point, I had been a part time essayist and columnist, writing in non-academic media.
 Also, in my private life, I have experimented with alternatives ways of living and agroecological local movements.